Skip to content

 What is the difference between a mas, a bastide, and a farmhouse?

 A mas is the Provençal name for a stone-walled farmhouse with original agricultural outbuildings.
-A bastide is the Provençal country-estate style: usually a 350-year-old stone country house on agricultural land, often grander than a mas.
+A bastide is the Provençal country-estate style: usually a grand stone country house on agricultural land, often larger than a mas.
 Farmhouse or grange is the wider French term for working agricultural buildings nationwide.
 All three sit under "farmhouse" on this page; we use the regional term where it applies.

 Can I host an outdoor ceremony at a French farmhouse venue?

-All 11 estates here support outdoor ceremonies in courtyards, gardens, vineyards, olive groves, or walnut groves.
+Farmhouse estates typically support outdoor ceremonies in courtyards, gardens, vineyards, olive groves, or walnut groves.
 Most also publish a Plan B indoor or covered-marquee alternative for poor weather; ask each estate what theirs is, whether it accommodates your full guest count seated, and whether marquee or covering is included or quoted as an add-on.

 What is the maximum guest capacity at a farmhouse wedding venue?